Cruising 101, Part 6: Hidden (Extra) Costs

 Bonus Tip For Your Trip: Sometimes, the cruise line offers an extra service either for free or for a discount when you book or pay by a certain time (such as unlimited drinks or a WiFi package).

-2. Beverages: water at the buffet, coffee, tea, lemonade, unsweetened iced tea, & juice for breakfast are usually included.
+2. Beverages: water at the buffet, coffee, tea, lemonade, flavored water at the buffet, unsweetened iced tea, & juice for breakfast are usually included.
 Ask about non-dairy milks.
 For some people, that's enough.
+For others, they may want to get the beverage package.
+Some cruise lines sell two versions: one with alcohol, one without.
+But, if one adult in the stateroom gets it, all adults have to.
+Disney still currently includes some soft drinks with their basic cruise fare.

--What you can bring onboard: Baby formula, sometimes one bottle of wine per adult per stateroom, your own tea bags.
-Most cruise lines do not allow your own soft drinks, even in cans, but read the FAQs.
+-What you can bring onboard: Baby formula, sometimes one bottle of wine per adult per stateroom, your own tea bags, non-dairy "milks".
+Some cruise lines do not allow your own soft drinks, even in cans, but read the FAQs.

 -What you cannot bring: your own water in bottles, anything that can be opened and re-closed, like cardboard containers with screw caps and any alcohol bought on shore or in the gift shops (they will hold it until the last evening or morning).
 You also cannot bring a personal blender, even if you claim it's for your protein shake.
 You can bring your own powdered protein mix and a plastic bottle (again, ask about any special milks you may drink).

--What you need to know: the alcohol packages can add up to almost $400-$500 for one person but all adults in the cabin have to buy it which means an extra $800-$1000 on your account before you even buy a souvenir magnet.
+-What you need to know: the alcohol packages can add up to almost $400-$800 for one person but all adults in the cabin have to buy it which means an extra $800-$2000 on your account before you even buy a souvenir magnet.
 Drinks range from $6 - $20.
 If you have 3 a day, for a 7 day cruise, you may still spend around $200 less.
 Consider carefully if you will drink enough to warrant the package (most cruise lines have put a limit to 12-15 drinks a day).
+The NYC Traveler Tip For Your Trip: don't buy the drink package unless it's a cheaper add-on when you book the cruise.

--NYC Traveler Tip: Bring an empty water bottle and use the cups provided to refill your water bottle (don't put your bottle to the spout of the dispenser).
+-NYC Traveler Tip: Bring an empty water bottle and use the cups provided to refill your water bottle (don't put your bottle to the spout of the dispenser, please!!).
 Also, bring your own tea bags for variety and your own sweetener if you like something different.
+Bring travel-sized powdered drink mixes to make your own flavored water.

 3. Onboard activities: trivia games, lido deck parties, most shows, comedy routines, etc. are generally included.
 Also, the fitness room, miniature golf, table tennis, shuffle board and most sports complexes are almost always free.
+But some premium activities like go-carts or rock-climbing walls may cost extra on a newer ship.
+Some may be free but require a reservation.
 Have fun and get in shape at the same time.
-But, check to see if a reservation is required.

 There may be a surcharge for some of the upper scale activities, such as wine tastings, the flow rider, ice bars, the arcade, behind the scene tours, 3D or Imax movies, I-fly skydiving, etc. The spa and hair salons will also cost extra.